Frequently Asked Questions

 Before starting to improve the efficiency of your home with one retrofit, it is a good idea to get advice to ensure that your investment in home energy improvements meets your expectations and that you will not be causing new issues while resolving old ones.
 Planning your retrofits within a house-as-a-system approach will also allow you to create a long-term home energy improvement plan and will provide guidance on the recommended order in which to complete energy retrofits.

-The Virtual Home Energy Check-Up asks for contextual information, such as how drafty your home is, in order to advise on what upgrade, or combination of upgrades, would be best suited to your home.
+The Virtual Home Energy Consultation asks for contextual information, such as how drafty your home is, in order to advise on what upgrade, or combination of upgrades, would be best suited to your home.

 Example: Heat Pumps